1848 United States presidential election: Results

-With Taylor as their candidate, the Whigs won their second and last victory in a Presidential election.
+28.6% of the voting age population and 72.8% of eligible voters participated in the election.
+With Taylor as their candidate, the Whigs won their second and last victory in a presidential election.
 Taylor won the electoral college by capturing 163 of the 290 electoral votes.
 Taylor out-polled Cass in the popular vote by 138,000 votes, winning 47% of the popular vote, and was elected president.

 A shift of less than 6000 votes to Cass in Georgia and Maryland would have left the electoral college in a 145–145 tie, while a shift of less than 27,000 votes to Van Buren in Connecticut, Maine and Massachusetts would have left both Taylor and Cass short of the 146 electoral votes required to win, forcing a contingent election in the House of Representatives.

 A study of the county returns reveals that Free Soil strength drawn at the expense of the major parties differed by region.
 In the East North Central States, it appears at least the majority of the Free Soil strength was drawn from the Whig Party.

 Conversely, in the Middle Atlantic region, Free Soil bases of strength lay in the areas which had hitherto been Democratic, particularly in New York and northern Pennsylvania.
 The Free Soil Democrats nomination of Van Buren made the victory of Taylor nearly certain in New York.
 On election day, enough Democratic votes were drawn away by Van Buren to give the Whig ticket all but two Democratic counties, thus enabling it to carry hitherto impregnable parts of upper New York state.
 The Democrats, confronted with an irreparable schism in New York, lost the election.

 In New England, the Democratic vote declined by 33,000 from its 1844 level, while the Whig vote likewise declined by 15,000 votes.
 The third-party vote tripled, and the total vote remained nearly stationary: a partial indication, perhaps, of the derivation of the Free Soil strength in this section.
 For the first time since the existence of the Whig Party, the Whigs failed to gain an absolute majority of the vote in Massachusetts and Vermont.
 In addition, the Democrats failed to retain their usual majority in Maine; thus only New Hampshire (Democratic) and Rhode Island (Whig) of the states in this section gave their respective victorious parties clear-cut majorities.

 Of the 1,464 counties/independent cities making returns, Cass placed first in 753 (51.43%), Taylor in 676 (46.17%), and Van Buren in 31 (2.12%).
 Four counties (0.27%) in the West split evenly between Taylor and Cass.

 The election has sometimes been described as "a contest without an issue," as both major candidates sought to steer clear of divisive subjects.
 The historian George Pierce Garrison famously quipped that "practically the only thing it decided was that a Whig general should be made President because he had done effective work in carrying on a Democratic war."